Complete the application form: (PDF) Please include your personal information.

 Step 1: Application Process

 Only a limited number of students will be accepted to the joint Master's degree program "Comparative Social Policy and Welfare".
-Please apply through your home university (JKU).
+Please apply at your home university (JKU).
 A final decision regarding acceptance to the program will be rendered by the academic board.

 You can apply for the next upcoming program (WS 2020 - SS 2022) as follows:

 Students applying to the Cosopo program will be required to submit a letter of intent that includes your interest in the program and your motivation to take part in the Cosopo program (max.
 2 pages)

 Please attach a current CV (in tabular form).